aamc.org does not support this web browser.

 Team: Erica Friedman, MD; Samantha Barrick, MS

-Professionalism is a lifelong, developmental, context-specific process which can be fostered and shaped over the course of a medical students’ training and career.
+Project Description: Professionalism is a lifelong, developmental, context-specific process which can be fostered and shaped over the course of a medical student’s training and career.
 Reflection, both self and group, is one of the most valuable tools in medical education for teaching professionalism.
 However, for reflections to be effective, students must feel safe and opportunities must be developmentally appropriate.
-The objective of this project, The Role of Narrative Medicine in the Development of Equity-Focused and Culturally Humble Professionalism, is to examine whether a Narrative Medicine (NM) curriculum at the CUNY School of Medicine (CSOM) has the potential to create these safe spaces for students by creating multiple opportunities for students to engage in both self and group reflections through guided activities.
-Specifically, using a mixed-methods, experimental design, this project will evaluate the effects of a NM curriculum in fostering the development of professionalism among a diverse sample of students enrolled in our BS/MD program.
-Given that cultural humility is an important component of professionalism, we will also examine whether our NM curriculum leads to a greater willingness and ability for engaging in cultural humility.
+The objective of this project was to examine whether a Narrative Medicine (NM) curriculum at the CUNY School of Medicine (CSOM) had the potential to create these safe spaces for students by offering multiple opportunities for students to engage in both self and group reflections through guided activities.
+Using a mixed-methods experimental design, this project evaluated the effects of a NM curriculum in fostering the development of professionalism among a diverse sample of students enrolled in our BS/MD program.
+Given that cultural sensitivity is an important component of professionalism, we also examined whether our NM curriculum led to a greater willingness and ability for engaging in cultural sensitivity.

 Georgetown University School of Medicine